-Challenging the Norm: A VR-Powered Approach to ADHD Diagnosis Unveiles New Subtypes
+Challenging the Norm: A VR-Powered Approach to ADHD Diagnosis Unveils New Subtypes

 So far, ADHD diagnosis has mainly focused on two areas: inattention and hyperactivity.
 However, a group of researchers is shaking up this approach by using virtual reality (VR) technology in their studies.
 They’ve uncovered new subtypes of ADHD and emphasized the need to include Virtual Reality Cognitive Testing Protocols (VR CTP) for a more accurate assessment of cognitive functions.
 This blog post will delve into their groundbreaking findings on ADHD subtypes and their implications for ADHD assessment.